On World Elephant Day, we list five of the planet’s best places to photograph this majestic animal.

 With the rich disparity in habitat, ranging from plain to precipitous and dense forests to emancipating meadows, it supports a rich variety of precious natural treasures and adorns India’s crown as a gleaming jewel.
 The gently gigantic beauty that the Asiatic elephant is, it is a sheer enchantment to not only watch one but also to photograph in Corbett’s spectacular natural settings.

 5. Kaziranga, India

-Fed by the mighty river Brahmaputra, Kaziranga’s 470km2 lush green flood plains are composed of tall, dense grasslands interspersed with cane brakes, open woodlands, interconnecting streams and numerous lakes or beels.
+Fed by the mighty river the Brahmaputra, Kaziranga’s 470km2 lush green flood plains are composed of tall, dense grasslands interspersed with canebrakes, open woodlands, interconnecting streams, and numerous lakes or beels.
 And virtually everything about Kaziranga is large, as giants dominate the landscape.
-From the grasses to the birds, and from the reptiles to the mammals, everything will hypnotise you to feel as though you were in a dreamland, disconnected from your real life.
+From the grasses to the birds, and from the reptiles to the mammals, everything will hypnotize you to feel as though you were in dreamland, disconnected from your real life.

 And the rarity and exclusivity that Kaziranga offers in terms of all things wild add excitement to the experience.
 We don’t have to separately say that the setting as such is a mesmerizing one to watch and photograph elephants among a breathtaking variety of other wildlife now, do we?
 Witnessing the enormity of elephants’ presence in Kaziranga is a unique experience that no other national park can offer, and our own Photography Tour in January is a great way of doing it!